 Sessions

 Bioenergy is an example of renewable energy obtained on combustion of biomass.
 Biomass can be plant or animal waste or sludge from the wastewater treatment, Bioenergy can be used to generate electricity and aid in the production of biofuels.
-This session deals with the fallowing subheads.
+This session deals with the falling subheads.

 Thermal Conversion